Spells

 - it is successfully parsed and interpreted

-- makes sense for the transaction (e.g., doesn’t produce more charms than there are outputs)
+- makes sense for the transaction (e.g., doesn’t produce more Charms outputs than there are Bitcoin outputs)

 Correct spells can mint, burn and transfer tokens.
 The practical effect of a spell is that tokens are considered parts of the enhanced transaction outputs.